texas painted barn

 The deadline for filing an overtime claim under the federal FLSA is longer and requires those seeking to recover unpaid back overtime wages to file a lawsuit within two years from the date of the employer’s wage violation.
 So, a lawsuit filed today would be able to seek recovery of back overtime for only the prior 2 (sometimes 3) years.

-As an example, suppose you believe that your employer has failed to pay you proper overtime wages since January 1, 2016.
-Waiting until June 1, 2019 to file your lawsuit means you are only allowed to seek unpaid wages from June 1, 2017 to June 1, 2019.
+For example, suppose you believe your employer has failed to pay you proper overtime wages since January 1, 2020.
+Waiting until June 1, 2024 to file your lawsuit means you can only seek unpaid wages from June 1, 2021 to June 1, 2024.

 The statute of limitations may be extended to three years if an employer’s violation of the FLSA was willful.
 An FLSA violation is deemed willful if the employer knew that its conduct was prohibited by the FLSA or showed reckless disregard.